jk13dev/traefik_config/README.md

       traefik.http.routers.$SERVICE-secure.middlewares: "basicAuth@file" # Change middleware accordingly!
 ```

+A middleware for HTML basic auth (basicAuth@file) and rate limits (rate_limit@file) are already in this repo.
+You will have to adjust the username and password of the basic auth middleware.

 ## Something still doesn't work!

 Check first if your container is accessible over IP.
 If it is, check the labels.
 Ensure they're correct.
 A novice mistake is to use the wrong port, so check to make sure you use the right one.
 If you define ports, always refer to the right port (e.g. 8888:**8080**).
 Please also check your logs accordingly, google the error you're shown.